Antiandrogen: High androgen levels

 Hyperandrogenism is a condition in women in which androgen levels are excessively and abnormally high.
 It is commonly seen in women with PCOS, and also occurs in women with intersex conditions like congenital adrenal hyperplasia.
 Hyperandrogenism is associated with virilization – that is, the development of masculine secondary sexual characteristics like male-pattern facial and body hair growth (or hirsutism), voice deepening, increased muscle mass and strength, and broadening of the shoulders, among others.
 Androgen-dependent skin and hair conditions like acne and pattern hair loss may also occur in hyperandrogenism, and menstrual disturbances, like amenorrhea, are commonly seen.
 Although antiandrogens do not treat the underlying cause of hyperandrogenism (e.g., PCOS), they are able to prevent and reverse its manifestation and effects.
 As with androgen-dependent skin and hair conditions, the most commonly used antiandrogens in the treatment of hyperandrogenism in women are cyproterone acetate and spironolactone.
 Other antiandrogens, like bicalutamide, may be used alternatively.

 Transgender hormone therapy

-Antiandrogens are used to prevent or reverse masculinization and to facilitate feminization in transgender women who are undergoing hormone therapy and who have not undergone sex reassignment surgery or orchiectomy.
+Antiandrogens are used to prevent or reverse masculinization and to facilitate feminization in transgender women and some non-binary transfeminine individuals who are undergoing hormone therapy and who have not undergone sex reassignment surgery or orchiectomy.
 Besides estrogens, the main antiandrogens that have been used for this purpose are cyproterone acetate, spironolactone, and GnRH modulators.
 Nonsteroidal antiandrogens like bicalutamide are also used for this indication.
-In addition to use in transgender women, antiandrogens, mainly GnRH modulators, are used as puberty blockers to prevent puberty in transgender girls until they are older and ready to begin hormone therapy.
-There is insufficient evidence to determine the efficacy or safety of hormonal treatment approaches for transgender women in transition.
+In addition to use in transgender women, antiandrogens, mainly GnRH modulators, are used as puberty blockers to prevent the onset of puberty in transgender girls until they are older and ready to begin hormone therapy.